Aluminum Prices Hit All-Time High - The Global Herald

-Bloomberg Markets and Finance published this video item, entitled “Aluminum Prices Hit All-Time High” – below is their description.
+Bloomberg Quicktake: Now published this video item, entitled “Aluminum Prices Hit All-Time High” – below is their description.

 Energy prices in Europe are soaring.
 That’s having a detrimental impact on one of the region’s biggest consumers of natural gas and electricity – aluminum producers.
 As costs soar and global stockpiles decline, what will be the impact on the consumer?
-Presented by @CME Group: https://www.cmegroup.com/openmarkets/quicktake-by-bloomberg.html?utm_source=youtube&utm_medium=paid_social&utm_campaign=quicktake_evergreen&utm_content=more_insightsBloomberg Markets and Finance YouTube Channel
+Presented by @CME Group: https://www.cmegroup.com/openmarkets/quicktake-by-bloomberg.html?utm_source=youtube&utm_medium=paid_social&utm_campaign=quicktake_evergreen&utm_content=more_insightsBloomberg Quicktake: Now YouTube Channel

 Got a comment?
 Leave your thoughts in the comments section, below.
 Please note comments are moderated before publication.